Put our talent to work

 If you watched a movie of Dan Reuther’s life, you probably wouldn’t believe it.
 Community stalwart who works in the family construction business for 20 years until, through no fault of his own, he is forced to close it.
 He starts over in the totally new career of software development and, in just a few years, rises to become a department head and helps others make a similar transition.

 But that’s exactly what happened.
 Dan’s amazing story is full of lessons that can help others make a similar midlife career transition.
 You can read about his experiences and advice below or here on Thrive Global.

 How to make a successful midlife career change

 Here’s how I triumphed starting over in a new industry at age 40

 In 2013, at the age of 40, my whole life changed.
 Due to the Great Recession and an unexpected death, I had to shutter my family construction business, which I helped grow for nearly 20 years.
 Without a job, with a growing family to support and armed with a resume that basically just said “roofing,” I was forced to make a drastic midlife career change.

-Seven years later, I’ve gone from software developer trainee to director of training and curriculum at a software engineering services company.
-I have about a dozen direct reports and am responsible for the quality of our nationwide engineering training programs.
+Seven years later, I’ve gone from software developer trainee to director of learning and development at Catalyte.
+I have about a dozen direct reports and am responsible for the quality of our nationwide apprenticeships.